In the Room (2015 film)

 In the Room is a 2015 Singaporean erotic drama film directed by Eric Khoo and written by Khoo and Jonathan Lim.
 The film stars Josie Ho, George Young, Daniel Jenkins, Koh Boon Pin, W Leon U, Show Nishino, Lawrence Wong, Nadia AR, and Ian Tan.

 The film comprises six different stories of couples in a single-room at a hotel in Singapore, spread over several decades.
 The film is marked as Singapore's first erotic film.
 At the same time, Khoo downplays the film's erotic themes, calling its ode to the national cultural trends "a look at Singapore through the decades.
 It's a homage to the country".
 Khoo dedicated the film to the late writer Damien Sin, who wrote Khoo's career-launching Mee Pok Man (1995).

-Principal photography began on 3 September 2014 at the Infinite Studios in Singapore.
-The $800,000-budgeted film was produced by Nansun Shi and Zhao Wei Films, and distributed and financed by Distribution Workshop.